Know exactly how many kids are coming

 1

-Create your event and add households
+Create your event and add families

 2